ublue-os/website/docs/images/bazzite/installation.md

 ## Game on!

-You have installed Bazzite!
+**You have installed Bazzite!**

 If you need any additional applications check out the software center that comes preinstalled.
 Look for the shopping bag icon called either Discover or GNOME Software depending on which variant of Bazzite you have installed.
-If you wish to see what software is in the store before installing, or when you're off of your device, click [here.](https://flathub.org/apps/collection/popular/1)
+Check out the most [popular software](https://flathub.org/apps/collection/popular/1) available to install.

 ## Linux Gaming Guide